Simeon (Gospel of Luke)

 According to the Biblical account, the Holy Spirit visited Simeon and revealed to him that he would not die until he had seen the Christ of God.
 Upon taking Jesus into his arms, he uttered a prayer which is still used liturgically as the Latin Nunc dimittis in the Catholic Church and other Christian churches, and gave a prophecy alluding to the Crucifixion of Jesus.

 Some Christian traditions commemorate this meeting on 2 February as the feast of Candlemas, or, more formally, the Presentation of the Lord, the Meeting of the Lord, or the Purification of the Virgin (Mary).
 His prophecy is involved in the devotion to Mary as Our Lady of Sorrows.
-Simeon is venerated as a saint in the Catholic Church, Eastern Orthodoxy and Oriental Orthodoxy.
-His feast is 3 February in the revised Roman Martyrology of the Catholic Church and on 16 February in the Serbian Orthodox Church.
+Simeon is venerated as a saint in the Catholic Church, Lutheranism, Anglican Communion, Eastern Orthodox Church and Oriental Orthodoxy.
+His feast is commemorated on 3 February in the revised Roman Martyrology of the Catholic Church and on 16 February (Julian Calendar) in the Serbian Orthodox Church.

 New Testament

 The sole mention in the New Testament of Simeon is thus:

 Some writers have identified this Simeon with Shimon ben Hillel, although Hillel was not a priest.
-James F. Driscoll, writing in the Catholic Encyclopedia dismisses this as "untrustworthy legends".
+James F. Driscoll, writing in the Catholic Encyclopedia, dismisses this as "untrustworthy legends".